Smoothing Proximal Gradient Methods for Nonsmooth Sparsity Constrained Optimization: Optimality Conditions and Global Convergence: Smooth and Optimality Analysis

 \end{definition}

-\noi \textbf{Remarks}. \textbf{(a)} Unlike Lipschitz stationary point that minimizes a majorization function of the objective function, block-$k$ stationary point directly minimize the original function. \textbf{(b)} Finding a block-$k$ stationary point deterministically requires $C_n^k$ subproblems, which can be very time-consuming.
-However, one can use a random strategy to find the working set $B$ from $C_n^k$ combinations, and find the block-$k$ stationary point in expectation.
+\noi \textbf{Remarks}. \bfit{(i)} Block-$k$ stationary point capture more intrinsic structures of the nonconvex problem than Lipschitz stationary points, and it holds that $\ddot{\mathcal{M}}(\x,\x^t,\y^t;\mu^t)\leq \dot{\mathcal{M}}(\x,\x^t,\y^t;\mu^t)$ for all $\x$. \bfit{(ii)} Deterministically finding a block-$k$ stationary point requires evaluating $C_n^k$ subproblems, which can be time-consuming.
+However, using a random strategy to select the working set $\B$ from the $C_n^k$ combinations allows for an expected block-$k$ stationary point.

-The following proposition states the relation between the three types of the stationary point.
+The following proposition states the relation between different types of the stationary point above.